 “I believe that the many people who think they can’t tolerate milk would be able to drink this milk,” she says.
 Gates is very interested in finding producers who are willing to test their cattle and start deliberately producing A2 milk.
 She hopes to work with these dairy producers so that she can incorporate this food into her patients’ diets.

 By Laurel Hoffman.
-This article was originally published in September 2007 issue of Acres U.S.A. magazine.
+This article was originally published in the September 2007 issue of Acres U.S.A. magazine.